reyansh-labs/nc-state-summer-camp-2026/README.md

 During the week, I explored **artificial intelligence, biotechnology, genetics, environmental science, biomanufacturing, engineering, and space exploration** through hands-on activities, presentations, and team projects.

-> **Portfolio note:** This is my personal student learning journal.
-It is not an official NC State University website or repository.

 ## Featured Engineering Project